Breast Cancer in Young Women

-The American Cancer Society (ACS) says that breast self-exams are optional for women starting in their 20s.
-Doctors should discuss the benefits and limitations of breast self-exam with their patients.
+The American Cancer Society (ACS) recommends that all women know how their breasts look and feel, and report any changes to their doctor.
+The ACS says breast self-exams are optional for women starting in their 20s.
+Talk with your doctor about the pros and cons of breast self-exam.

-Regular clinical breast exams performed at least every three years by your doctor are recommended for women beginning at age 20.
-The ACS also recommends annual screening mammograms starting at age 40.
-The U.S. Preventive Services Task Force (USPSTF), on the other hand, does not recommend routine screening for women in their 40s.
-For women between the ages of 50 and 74, USPSTF experts say, women should have screening mammograms every two years and none after age 74.
+Regular breast exams done at least every 3 years by your doctor are recommended for women beginning at age 20.
+The ACS recommends annual mammograms starting at age 40.
+The U.S. Preventive Services Task Force (USPSTF), on the other hand, doesn’t recommend mammograms for women in their 40s.
+For women between the ages of 50 and 74, USPSTF experts say, women should have mammograms every 2 years and none after age 74.